TranslucentTB/TranslucentTB/Readme.md

 ## Add to Startup

-To add TTB to startup, run the application through the command line with `TranslucentTB.exe --startup` to automatically add it to the Windows Registry and thus make it start automatically at subsequent boots.
+To add TranslucentTB to startup, run the application through the command line with `TranslucentTB.exe --startup` to automatically add it to the Windows Registry and thus make it start automatically at subsequent boots.
 It also possible to do so via the tray icon's context menu.

 ## Features